-Baked Chicken Quarters are an easy and tasty way to serve up a filling chicken dinner with very little prep time or effort on your part!
+Baked chicken quarters are an easy and tasty way to serve up a filling chicken dinner with very little prep time or effort on your part!
 Season and bake the chicken until done, then serve up with some great sides for a wonderful family meal!
 And now, you won't have to decide between thighs or drumsticks!

 Chicken can get boring if it’s your go-to meal.
 Shake things up a little with this easy, mouth-wateringly delicious chicken!

 When chicken is perfectly cooked, it practically falls apart.
 With my recipe, you’ll get juicy, tender meat every time, and you’ll love the combination of savory onion powder, sage, paprika, and pepper.

 ❤️ Why You'll Love This Recipe!

 - There’s little prep work!
 Just season your chicken and pop it in the oven for a quick weeknight meal that tastes like you spent all day on it!

 - It’s family-friendly!
 The chicken is covered in basic but delicious seasonings that everyone will love.

 - It’s versatile!
 Chicken tastes good with practically any veggie, rice, pasta, or potato side dish, so it's a great meal to pair with whatever's already in the pantry!